 False Information to Pawn Broker

-Jury Instruction for False Information to a Pawn Broker
+Attorney for False Information to a Pawn Broker in Tampa, FL

 To prove the crime of False Verification of Ownership or False Identification to a Pawnbroker, the State must prove the following three elements beyond a reasonable doubt: